X. Y. Z.

 I must be feeling guilty by only teaching for 3 years in England during the sixties; especially after receiving all my Teacher Training for free, including the cost of books with a financial grant, and 3 years living on Campus with free meals.
 I am sure those days are long gone.

 Word Stitch was designed as a word game to test ones spelling and vocabulary.
-There are two aspects to the game, one is the game itself, and the other appeals to my teacher training, the other aspect is teaching a student how to develop and enhance his or her vocabulary.
+There are two aspects to the game, one is the game itself, the other aspect is teaching a student how to develop and enhance his or her vocabulary.

 This word game would make an interesting TV game show, a powerful teaching tool in schools and colleges, and a party game at family and friends gatherings.
 Please follow the exercises as they develop.

-Before you attempt this exercise, I am encouraging you to prepare yourself, spend a day or two strategically learning words beginning with set letters of the alphabet.
+Before you attempt this exercise, I am encouraging you to prepare yourself, spend a day or two reading and learning l words beginning with set letters of the alphabet, in chronicalogical order.

 Did you know the most pages of words of the alphabet is words beginning with the letter C as found in the Miriam Webster dictionary, my copy was printed in 2007, I am sure more words have been added since then.